- Published on

 For most of human history, the relationship between work and survival was immediate and legible.
 You worked the land, and the land fed you.
 You hunted, gathered, built shelter with your hands, and the connection between effort and outcome was as direct as sunlight.
 Then agriculture scaled, and work became obligation – tithes, taxes, labor owed to whoever claimed the soil beneath your feet.
 The industrial revolution moved the transaction indoors.
 You sold hours to a factory and received wages.
 The work got more abstract, but the deal stayed simple: your time in exchange for survival.

-It’s important for me to be explicit about something here.
+I want to be explicit about something here.
 I’m not writing this from a position of personal panic.
-My own work sits largely outside the category Graeber described.
+My own work sits largely outside that category.
 I build things that have to exist in the physical world.
 I fix systems that are actually broken.
 As an engineer, a coder, a machinist, and a builder, my labor is still anchored to reality in a way that insulates me ‒ at least for now – from the most immediate forms of replacement.

 That insulation matters, because it forces honesty.
 This isn’t fear talking.
-It’s observation.
+It’s pattern recognition.

-And it’s precisely the people holding those positions ‒ the ones who still believe their badge, title, or middle-management perch guarantees relevance – who most urgently need a wake‑up call.
+And it’s precisely the people holding those positions ‒ the ones who still believe their badge, title, or middle-management perch guarantees relevance – who most urgently need to update their map.
 Not tomorrow.
 Not after the next reorg.
 Now.

 Artificial general intelligence is not just another technological wave.
 It is a structural rupture, one that threatens to invalidate the central bargain underpinning industrial civilization.
 The bargain was simple: human labor has value because human intelligence is scarce.
 That scarcity justified wages, careers, hierarchies, and the quiet belief that if you tried hard enough, there would always be a place for you.